jraivio/IoT-Ralli-Vempain/ArduinoCode/README.md

 - [JSON string parser, by Benoit Blanchon] (https://github.com/bblanchon/ArduinoJson)
 - [RFID Card reader MFRC522, by Miguel Balboa] (https://github.com/miguelbalboa/rfid)
 - [Ultrasonic HC-SR04 library for Arduino by J.Rodrigo] (https://github.com/JRodrigoTech/Ultrasonic-HC-SR04)
-- [RTC DS1307 library by adafruit] (https://github.com/adafruit/RTClib)
+- [RTC DS1307 library by Adafruit] (https://github.com/adafruit/RTClib)

 [The library bundle can be copied to your local ...'Arduino/libraries' folder as such or alternatively you could download the latest versions from the original github location.] (https://github.com/jraivio/IoT-Ralli-Vempain/tree/master/ArduinoCode/libraries)